lukiwieser/baysed-chess/README.md

     pip install -r requirements.txt
     ```

-   *Note:* If not further specified, the commands should be executed in the project's root.
+   *Note:* If not further specified, the commands should be executed in the project's root directory.

 2. **Download Chess Engines**